 Canonical, the publisher of Ubuntu, announced the general availability of Ubuntu 20.04 LTS, aka Focal Fossa in reference to the cat-like mammal of Madagascar.

 👉 This release is already available on the Windows Store as a Subsystem for Linux.
-See our post Running Bash script with Ubuntu on Windows 10 using WSL to install Ubuntu on your Windows 10.
+See my post Running Bash script with Ubuntu on Windows 10 using WSL to learn how to install Ubuntu on Windows 10.

 - What is new in Ubuntu 20.04 LTS?